 Read the Comment.

-The fruits of the tree are used.
-Contains essential oil (with trans-anethole, anisatine and straggly), flavonoids and tannins (de Groot 2016, Mathon 2013, Alós 2006).
-Allegedly, attributed properties are: antispasmodic, carminative, expectorant, estrogen agonist.
+The fruit of the tree is used.
+It contains essential oil (rich in trans-anethole - 85% -, anisatin and estragole), flavonoids and tannins (de Groot 2016, Mathon 2013, Alós 2006).
+Ascribed properties: antispasmodic, carminative, expectorant, estrogen agonist.

-Indications from the Commission E of the German Ministry of Health are: anorexia, cough, bronchitis.
+Indications from the German Ministry of Health’s Commission E: anorexia, cough, bronchitis (Blumenthal 1998 p215).

 Precautions when taking plant preparations:

 1. Ensure that they are from reliable source: poisoning has occurred due to confusion of one plant with another with toxic properties, poisonings from heavy metals that are extracted from the soil and food poisoning due to contamination with bacteria or fungi (Anderson 2017).

 2. Do not take too much; follow recommendations from experienced phytotherapy professionals.
 "Natural" products are not good in any quantity: plants contain active substances from which a large part of our traditional pharmacopoeia has been obtained and can cause intoxication or act as endocrine disruptors (they contain phytoestrogens: Powers 2015, Zava 1998) if they are taken in exaggerated quantities or over extended time periods.

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.

 It is not intended to replace the relationship you have with your doctor but to compound it.